How to Manage Medical School Test Anxiety

 - Believe in your abilities: You have studied long and hard for this exam, and you should be proud of the knowledge and experience you have gained.
 It can increase your confidence if you believe that you can answer these questions and pass the assessment.
 Some people may find it beneficial to think of the exam as a practice test because this often alleviates stress.
 Remember that just because a question seems easy, it may be easy to you and not others.
 If a question seems straightforward, it is because you are well-prepared, and you should be proud of your abilities.

 - Use context clues: Regardless of how much you prepare for an exam, you will not know a question or two.
 If you are unsure, try to notice context clues that can help you determine what the question is looking for.
 When choosing facts from a question, focus on the ones that help you determine a diagnosis from related answer choices.
 While nerves are normal, they do not help you.
 Your instincts are what helps you.
 Use the information the question provides to make your life easier.
 Test scenarios generally reference commonly occurring cases, not obscure diseases or treatment procedures.

 Start Tutoring With Medlearnity

 Test anxiety is something that everyone experiences at some point in their academic career.
 Although you can’t always prevent test anxiety, the important thing is to find tips and strategies that work for you to overcome it.
 Medical students are under a considerable amount of stress as they work their way through med school.
 You can work with an experienced tutor to help you prepare before taking a test.
 This is a great way to ensure you are physically, emotionally and cognitively in the right frame of mind to overcome your test anxiety.
+Time management is vitally important in studying, and med school exam tutoring courses can assist you in making the most of your time.
 Learn more about Medlearnity’s tutoring and test prep services by signing up for our free trial.